DaniloArujo/DaniloArujo/README.md

 ## 👨‍💻 About Me

-- 🎓 Studying Software Engineering at the Catholic University of Brasília.
+- 🎓 Studying Software Engineering at the Universidade Católica de Brasília.
 - 💼 Currently interning in IT at the Conselho Federal de Economia.
 - 🌐 Skills in web development, automation, and quality management.
 - 🚀 Passionate about technology and always eager to learn.